Get to know the history, food and hidden gems of Jalan Besar in our complete guide to the heritage ‘hood.

 Can’t say no to a good tiramisu?
-Pop by this cafe for cupcake or jar variations in flavours such as cinnamon, matcha, lemon lavender, yuzu and even durian.
+Pop by this cafe for cupcake or jar variations in flavours such as kaya, matcha, lychee rose, yuzu and even Guinness chocolate.
 You can also customise your own creation if you’d like!
 To stay and chill over a meal, browse through the menu, which offers everything from all-day brekkie and meat-free dishes to waffles and ice cream.

 The Tiramisu Hero, 121 Tyrwhitt Road, Singapore 207548

 With an industrial grey space and a focus on coffee, Lucid keeps its eye firmly on the classics.
 Think black coffee, iced white, mocha and chocolate drinks.
-Don’t forget to indulge in desserts like banana bread and brownies on the menu, alongside its famed cloud cake made of white chocolate mousse and shortbread base.
+Don’t forget to indulge in desserts like lemon tart and savoury scone on the menu, alongside sandwiches such as smoked salmon and truffle ham ciabattas.

 Lucid, 38 Hamilton Road, Singapore 209208